 Above: The area around the famous Checkpoint Charlie on Friedrichstraße in the American Sector of Berlin, was very congested!
 Everything on this image, beyond the fence in the foreground, was in the Soviet Sector

-Emmy knew that I was a Russian linguist and she knew where I worked, although I never mentioned either to her.
-I always suspected that she knew far more about my job than she ever let on but we never discussed 'shop' and I never mentioned Russia or spoke Russian in her presence.
+Emmy knew that I was a Russian linguist and she clearly knew where I worked, although I never mentioned either to her.
+I always suspected that she knew far more about my job than she ever let on, but we never discussed 'shop' and I never mentioned the Soviet Union or spoke Russian in her presence.
 After about six months of having my weekly private lessons in Brooke Wavell Barracks in Spandau, where Emmy held her regular formal classes for British soldiers newly arrived in Berlin, she invited me to continue the lessons in her flat where she lived with her sister.
-As a matter of routine I reported that to the security people and, thereafter, most of my lessons were held in her flat.
-I cannot now remember exactly where the flat was but it was on the 2nd or 3rd floor of one of the typical enormous, pre-war Berlin town houses.
-Emmy's sister shared the flat with her but I met her only once; she didn't speak any English - not in my presence anyway.
+As a matter of routine, I reported that to the security people and, thereafter, most of my lessons were held in her flat.
+I cannot now remember exactly where the flat was, but it was on the 2nd or 3rd floor of one of the typical large, pre-war Berlin town houses.
+Emmy's sister shared the flat with her, but I met her only once and she didn't speak any English - not in my presence anyway.

 Above: This was an image that most 'tourists' were encouraged to take - so I took one too.
 This building was just across the border at Checkpoint Charlie, clearly visible from the viewing point in West Berlin.
 Note the baby doll trapped on the upstairs window ledge.
 I pointed it out to every VIP visitor I escorted.
 The building had been left derelict when the Berlin Wall was erected ín 1961, so this baby doll had been there ever since then.
 How poignant is that?

-In the last few weeks of my tour in Berlin, immediately after the final performance of Toad, I was invited to take on a small part-time job doing the English 'voice-overs' for a German film that was being prepared for English-speaking release.
+In the last few weeks of my tour in Berlin, immediately after the final performance of Toad, I was invited to take on a small part-time job doing the English 'voice-overs' for a film about German cars that was being prepared for English-speaking release.
 Someone (Emmy perhaps?) had recommended me to the Producer who gave me an audition and immediately decided that my voice, accent and intonation was just what she wanted.
-The film was a lengthy documentary about German cars which was being prepared for its UK release.
-The film studio was in the American Sector very close to the Berlin Wall, literally just around the corner from Checkpoint Charlie, and the company was the very one that had dubbed the film My Fair Lady into German.
+The film studio was in the American Sector very close to the Berlin Wall, quite literally just around the corner from Checkpoint Charlie, and the company was the very one that had dubbed the film My Fair Lady into German.
 For that they had used a girl with the very distinctive Berlin accent to play Eliza Doolittle, the Cockney girl (Audrey Hepburn in the original).